dimaskh/bash-toolkit/README.md

 # Useful Bash Scripts Collection

-A collection of everyday bash scripts for Unix-based systems (MacOS and Arch Linux).
+A comprehensive collection of useful bash scripts designed to automate common system administration tasks and enhance productivity on Unix-based systems (MacOS and Linux).
+Each script is carefully crafted to be cross-platform compatible and includes detailed documentation for ease of use.

 ## Installation